adventure-thailand.com banner

 Bangkok Modern Infrastructure and Transport

-Bangkok is usually the first stop for international visitors, and while the city is massive, getting around is easier than you might expect.
+Bangkok is usually the first stop for international visitors, and while the city is massive, getting around is easier than you might expect once you understand the system.

 BTS Skytrain and MRT Subway